peb99/dbus-goecharger/README.md

-If you want to support my work, you can support me: https://www.paypal.com/paypalme/amelu96
+If you want to support my work, you can support via paypal: https://www.paypal.com/paypalme/amelu96